rihardsgrig/user_management_api/README.md

 ### Environment configuration

-1. Create a local environment file (`cp .env .env.local`) if you want to modify any parameter
+1. Create a local environment file (`cp .env .env.local`) if you want to modify any parameters.

 ## Usage